-In this Cider Mill Doughnut Bread Pudding, stale doughnuts are baked in a cinnamon custard until decadent and delicious.
+In this Cider Mill Doughnut Bread Pudding, day old doughnuts are baked in a cinnamon custard until decadent and delicious.
 Serve in a bowl with a scoop or two of vanilla ice cream and a drizzle of the homemade butter rum sauce.

 A few weeks ago, I dropped Malloree off with friends who were going through a haunted manor and spooky trail through woods.
 Pat was up north hunting, so Haileigh and I went out to dinner, just the two of us.
 After a 45 minute wait that turned into an 85 minute wait, we finally sat down.
 Starving, we both splurged and ordered the lobster shrimp fettuccine alfredo pasta, a side salad (her caesar, me Martha’s Vineyard) and then we shared a dessert at the end of our meal.
 The pasta was fantastic and we talked as we ate and had quality mother-daughter time.